 Making it easy for your customers to pay you is crucial to setting up a perfect invoicing system.
 You may even want to offer a few different payment options to your customers so they can choose what suits them best and speed up payments to you.
 Here are main payment methods adopted by small businesses:

-Offering the ability for customers to pay your invoices online by a credit or debit card can make it really easy for you to get paid, although this method often attracts additional charges by the card processing company.
+Offering the ability for customers to pay your invoices online by a credit or debit card can make it really easy for you to get paid.
+That said, this method often attracts additional charges by the card processing company.

 When you receive a bill for say your mobile phone, after an agreed number of days the payment is automatically taken by direct debit from your bank account.
-This may be a payment method you can set up for your own business using a company such as GoCardless who take the payment on your behalf and then transfer collected funds straight to you bank account.
-Although there are costs attached to this method it is automatic and avoids the need for you to chase for lots of payments each month.
+This may be a payment method you can set up for your own business using a company such as GoCardless.
+This type of company can take the payment on your behalf and then transfer collected funds straight to you bank account.
+Although there are costs attached to this method, it is automatic.
+It also avoids the need for you to chase for lots of payments each month.

-Even though we are moving more and more to a cashless society, depending on your industry you may want to offer cash as a payment method.
-For example if you are an Etsy seller setting up a market stall you’ll be dealing with your customers directly, so it will make sense to have a method to collect cash, give change and record your cash takings in your accounts.
+Even though we are moving more and more to a cashless society, depending on your industry, you may want to offer cash as a payment method.
+For example, if you are an Etsy seller setting up a market stall you’ll be dealing with your customers directly.
+Therefore, it will make sense to have a method to collect cash, give change and record your cash takings in your accounts.

 5. Decide on Your Invoicing Method